undecaf/zbar-wasm/README.md

 Please note that zbar-wasm is licensed under the LGPL because it is derived from an LGPL-licensed work.
 Therefore, bundling zbar-wasm imposes the LGPL on the bundles, too.

+If you need a more liberal license for your work then the [BarcodeDetector polyfill](https://www.npmjs.com/package/@undecaf/barcode-detector-polyfill) package might be an option.
+It does not bundle zbar-wasm but loads it at runtime (as a library), and it is under the MIT license.
+As an additional benefit it provides a simpler API than zbar-wasm.

 ## API documentation